LeunensMichiel/express-influx-multilogger/README.md

    ```
 6. In case of using geolocation, make sure your server can make use of req.connection.remoteAddress
 7. You can also add extra custom metrics for monitoring other things, like your database calls

    Add this line in your code (make sure you require multilogger).
 Name and timing parameters are required.
 Custom is optional.

    ```
     multilogger.insertDatabaseCallSpeed({
       name: "Random name", // name of your metric (like a database call)
       timing: 0.2443, //in ms
       custom: {
-        customOption1: "dead",
+        customOption1: "foo",
         foo: foo.bar,
       }
     });
    ```
 ### Example

 ```